Houston Psychiatrist

 1. Slow, Deep Breathing

 One of the quickest ways to calm your nervous system is through your breath.
-Try inhaling slowly through your nose for four seconds, holding it for four seconds, and then exhaling through your mouth for six seconds.
-Do this for a few minutes to calm your body and settle your stomach.
-This is called box breathing.
+Slow, deep breathing slows down the fight or flight system in our body.
+Try inhaling slowly through your nose for four seconds, holding it for four seconds, and then exhaling through your mouth for four seconds.
+Wait four seconds before repeating this a few times.
+This breathing with 4 equal steps is called box breathing.

 2. Progressive Muscle Relaxation

-This technique involves tensing and relaxing each muscle group in your body, starting from your feet and moving up to your face.
-It helps shift your focus from anxiety to being physically calm, and it can ease stomach tension too.
+This technique involves tensing and relaxing each muscle group in your body.
+Start with your feet and move up to your face.
+This helps shift your focus from anxiety to feeling physically calm.
+Our muscles also feel more relaxed when stretched gently.

 3. Mindfulness and Meditation